Rate this page:

-Resources with a media type of have additional stability guarantees.
+Resources with a media type of

 If a property exists in a JSON object returned by the REST API, it will continue to be returned with the same name, and the same value type (i.e. String, number, array or object).
 If that value is an array, the type of the contents of the array will not change.
 If the value is an object, that object will satisfy the same compatibility guarantees as the document as a whole: